 Use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

-Do not use more than 1 inhalation per day.
+If you use Arnuity Ellipta, do not use more than 1 inhalation per day.

 What happens if I overdose?